Key Stage 4 (Years 10 and 11)

 - 1 lesson of Religious Studies

 Students then select 4 'options' from the list of additional choices.
-These currently include: Art and Design, Business Studies, Computer Science, Drama, French, Geography, German, History, Music, Physical Education, Product Design, Photography and Spanish.
+These currently include: Art and Design, 3D Design, Computer Science, Drama, French, Food Technology, Further Maths, Geography, History, Music, Physical Education, Photography and Spanish.
 These are timetabled for five lessons per fortnight.